jin38324/OCI_GenAI_access_gateway/README.md

 *This is a project inspired by [aws-samples/bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway/tree/main)*

 # Change log
+- 20250620: Made fixes and tests on the dedecate endpoint
 - 20250619: Support OpenAI models on OCI
 - 20250523: Fixed a series of major bugs in meta model function calls
 - 20250407: Now support tool call for both cohere and llama in stream/non-stream mode.
 Set `tool_call: true` and `stream_tool_call:true` in `models.yaml`